daydreaming666/Amenoma/README_en.md

 ## Release Notes

+2.3.2
+- Significantly increase the scanning speed of materials

 2.3.1
 - Rollback the refactoring of click and page turning, so that the speed can return to the previous one.
 - (if the code can run, don't touch it)